Kakadu/obsidian-timelines-workout/README.md

 color: blue(defalult if not provided)
 tags: [timeline, personal]
 title: My Note Title(otherwise uses the title of the note by default)
+description: (can be used to add subtext under the title)
 ---
 ```
 ![example](https://raw.githubusercontent.com/ReconVirus/obsidian-timelines/main/images/Colors.png)